 Please read on to learn about the steps involved in securing an order.
 Then, call 217-615-4053 to contact the Decatur office to arrange a meeting with Paul.

 Under the Illinois Domestic Violence Act, a person may seek an order of protection against a family or household member only.
-The terms family and household member are very broadly defined.
-It can include former spouses, persons who share or formerly shared a common residence, persons who have a child in common, or even allegedly have a child in common, or persons who have or had a dating/engagement relationship.
+The terms “family” and “household member” are very broadly defined.
+It can include former spouses, persons who share or formerly shared a common residence, persons who have a child in common or even allegedly have a child in common, or persons who have or had a dating/engagement relationship.

-In order to receive an order of protection, a party must complete a Petition for Order of Protection and have it filed with the Court.
-The petition can ask for an Emergency Order of Protection, which is an Order that is granted without notice to the other party.
+In order to receive an order of protection, a party must complete a Petition for Order of Protection and have it filed with the court.
+The petition can ask for an Emergency Order of Protection, which is an order that is granted without notice to the other party.
 These Emergency Orders last for a very short period of time.
 In order to receive an Emergency Order of Protection, you must who that there is evidence of past abuse, harassment, neglect, or exploitation and that an emergency order is necessary to protect against further immediate abuse.

-If, after a hearing, the court determines that by a preponderance of evidence there has been a showing of abuse, neglect, harassment, or exploitation, the court can award one party an order of protection for up to two years.
-This means that the party with whom a protective order is served, cannot have contact as defined within the order with the Petitioner for a period of time provided for by the order.
+If, after a hearing, the court determines that by a preponderance of evidence there has been a showing of abuse, neglect, harassment or exploitation, the court can award one party an order of protection for up to two years.
+This means that the party with whom a protective order is served, cannot have contact as defined within the order with the petitioner for a period of time provided for by the order.
 The orders can be as varied as the people who receive them.

 In order to find out more about orders of protection, please feel free to send an email or call 217-615-4053 to speak with an experienced lawyer today.